adrish15/Sentiment_analysis/README.md

 used a imdb dataset(50k movie reviews) trained CNN-RNN hybrid model for movies and a huggies transformer distil-bert for products

-Find the code and dataset in folder
+Find the code and dataset in folder.
 All models and tokeizer are in main branch